ladybug-tools/spider-covid-19-viz-3d/README.md

 ### Generally / Short term

+* 2020-03-30 ~ Theo ~ Multiple charts per pop-up
+* 2020-03-30 ~ Theo ~ Drag and resize pop-up
 * 2020-03-24 ~ Theo ~ use Three.js fonts??
+* 2020-03-30 ~ Theo ~ Better maps for globe
 * Better display of text in placards??
 * Location hash goes to place and set language and other aspects
-* Globe rotates to the lat/lon indicated by your browser location
+* Globe rotates to the lat/lon onload as set and saved in localStorage
 * Days since last new case indicated as color or opacity
 * Dark mode?